In this series of posts, I will be covering my research into choosing a pattern for bust coverage/support for my 1920s wardrobe.

 Factors I considered were:

-- Size – All the patterns were available in my size, but Wearing History’s note that testers found the pattern to best fit a 34D/DD, re-assuring me that that was the size I needed.
+- Size – All the patterns were available in my size, but Wearing History’s note that testers found the pattern to best fit a 34D/DD, so this will easy to adjust to my own shape.

 - Structure – I needed a garment that would simultaneously compress and (hopefully) not result in mono-bosom.
 The EvaDress reducer seems like the best bet for this, but I thought the lacing might be seen as a lump through a slip and dress.
 I also didn’t want to make a full length corset, like the Mrs. Depew pattern – I want the freedom of 1920s fashions!
 The Wearing History pattern should offer compression, but the separate cups will ideally prevent monobosom like one gets with a sports bra.